The Facts about Faculty and Spending at UVM

 This is not an abstract point.
 The hand of central administration is visible throughout the details of what they call their “decentralized” budget model, Incentive Based Budgeting, or IBB.
 To take just one of many examples, under IBB the College of Arts and Sciences gets less money per student than any of the other colleges.
 (Page four of the IBB manual assigns revenues to colleges by different multipliers: CALS: 1.10x per student; CAS: 1.00x; CEMS: 1.10x; CESS: 1.10x; CNHS: 1.30x; GSB: 1.10x; RSENR: 1.20x; CoM: 1.30x.)
 Given the thousands of students enrolled in CAS any given semester, this makes quite a difference in funding.
 Maybe it’s a good idea to do it that way, maybe not, but in any case, those multipliers represent a policy choice on the part of Provost Rosowsky and President Sullivan.
 The $6 million subvention fund is another example, a case where tuition funds flow directly into the hands of Provost Rosowsky instead of the colleges.
 Claiming that “all tuition revenue flows directly to the academic units” is worse than an oversimplification.

 The administration has the power to change the situation.
 Legally, President Sullivan has the power to reallocate funds tomorrow.
+(In November 2017, the administration suddenly "found" an extra $2 million dollars to cut the College of Arts and Sciences' deficit in half -- only weeks after claiming in a press release that the problems of that College were completely out of their hands.)
 During the development of the IBB model, central administration regularly promised that the model would not be not fixed in stone, that the model could and would be adjusted as needs arose.
 Discussions are underway for revisions of IBB for the coming year.
 The contract with UA will last years beyond whatever changes are made now.

-When the administration claims, therefore, that CAS “is already facing a projected budget shortfall of between $3.7 million and $4 million this fiscal year,” and implies that a competitive salary increase might worsen the situation, they are engaging in a sleight of hand where their own short term policy choices are presented as if they were the product of some invisible force.
+When the administration claimed, therefore, that CAS “is already facing a projected budget shortfall of between $3.7 million and $4 million this fiscal year,” and implied that a competitive salary increase might worsen the situation, they are engaging in a sleight of hand where their own short term policy choices are presented as if they were the product of some invisible force.
 If the College of Arts and Sciences faces cuts, it is because Tom Sullivan is making them necessary.
-The contract with faculty has nothing to do with it.
+The contract with faculty has very little to do with it.

 United Academics supports faculty and students in all colleges.
 It does not try to dictate specific policy choices beyond advocating that faculty as a whole play a significant role in making those choices.
 Perhaps it is a good idea to downsize the liberal arts at UVM, perhaps it is not.
 But it is a policy choice, not an act of nature, and reasonable raises for faculty, in the larger picture, have no substantial direct impact on it.
 The administration is stalling on salary because they can, not because they have to.